wp-plugins/google-ads-master/readme.txt

 * Display, Hide or Change any Widget Title

-* Google Ads Master Viral Widget:
+* Google Ads Master Viral Widget
 * Perfect to increase your Google Rank and Search Engine Presence with Google Plus Button
 * Increased Google SEO performance
 * Perfect to boost your website traffic and gather new users with Google Share Button
 * Works great when published under the Ads Widget

-* Google Ads Master Ads Widget:
+* Google Ads Master Ads Widget
 * Top of the line Google Ads Widget (allows ads styling)
 * Minimal code for a Small system trace with extremely fast page load times
 * For heavy duty wordpress websites where google ads income needs to be reliable and steady